 Uncertainty is Unsettling

-Stress, anxiety and depression associated with the COVID-19 pandemic, the economy and shelter-in-place orders are something that we are all feeling.
+Stress, anxiety and depression associated with the COVID-19 pandemic, the economy and regulations are something that we are all feeling.
 The challenges we are facing right now can be overwhelming to almost anyone.
 It's okay to not be okay from time to time.

 If you have been suffering from insomnia, nightmares, headache or fatigue, you may be experiencing symptoms of stress, anxiety or depression.
 If you are regularly feeling stressed out, overwhelmed and unable to cope, it's important to understand what you're feeling and to know that it is okay to ask for help.

 Spot the Symptoms of Stress, Anxiety & Depression